Best Squad Competition 2024

-U.S. Army soldiers compete at the Army Best Squad Competition 2024 on Fort Liberty, North Carolina, Oct.
-4, 2024.
-The week-long competition will assess each squad on their technical and tactical proficiency, as well as their ability to work as a disciplined and cohesive team.
-(U.S. Army photo by Spc.
-PS Bailey Whilden)
+U.S. Army Soldiers participate in a Helocast event during the Best Squad competition at Mott Lake Fort Liberty, North Carolina, on Oct 4, 2024.
+This annual competition will assess each squad on their technical and tactical proficiency, as well as their ability to work as a disciplined and cohesive team. ( U.S. Army photo by SGT Thomas Brown)

 |Date Taken: